flatpickles/sketchbook-legacy/README.md

 * Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?

 ## To do
+* Double click: capture state (e.g. just one panel open) and resume that state
 * Sketch details (top right)
     * Enable collapsing description (like top left)
     * Link out to sketch-specific readme on github